Satisfactory Academic Progress

 We will monitor your GPA, unit completion and your progress toward degree completion in relation to the maximum term time frame eligibility annually after spring grades are posted.
-Quarterly informational emails are sent to students who are at risk of losing future financial aid because they are not meeting FA SAP standards.
-These informational emails are sent to give you the opportunity to improve academically before the spring FA SAP review occurs.

 After spring grades are posted and the FA SAP review is complete.
-If you did not meet FA SAP requirements, your future financial aid will be canceled, and you will see a negative Service Indicator in your My Cal Poly Portal explaining this.
+If you did not meet FA SAP requirements, your future financial aid will be canceled, and you will see a negative Service Indicator uner Holds and Warnings in your My Cal Poly Portal explaining this.
 You will lose your eligibility to receive aid for the summer term (if you're enrolled) and the next academic year.
 When FA SAP is reviewed the following spring, if you are once again making financial aid satisfactory progress, your financial aid can be reinstated for the next academic year.

 Regaining Aid Eligibility